EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Related Work

 \paragraph{Real-time Object Detection} Real-time object detection has been a cornerstone of computer vision applications.
 Single-stage detectors such as the YOLO family\citep{redmon2016you} and FCOS\citep{tian2019fcos} have achieved remarkable performance by balancing accuracy and efficiency.
 Recent advances include YOLO11, YOLOv12\citep{Jocher_Ultralytics_YOLO_2023,tian2025yolov12}, and RT-DETR\citep{rtdetr}, which have pushed the boundaries of real-time detection on standard benchmarks like COCO\citep{lin2014microsoft}.
 However, these methods primarily focus on natural images with moderate resolutions and struggle with UAV imagery captured at high altitudes where small objects are prevalent.

 \paragraph{Small Object Detection} Small object detection presents unique challenges due to limited pixel representation and susceptibility to background noise.
+Related dense prediction studies also indicate that improving inter-class feature separability can benefit fine-grained pixel-level discrimination\citep{zhang2022distilling}, which is especially relevant when small targets provide weak visual evidence.
 Traditional approaches have focused on data augmentation\citep{kisantal2019augmentation} and multi-scale training\citep{singh2018analysis} to improve small object recognition.
 More sophisticated methods, like ClusDet\citep{yang2019clustdet}, which employs cluster-based scale estimation, and DM-Net\citep{li2020dmnet} which utilizes density maps for spatial context modeling.
 Recent works have explored attention mechanisms and feature enhancement techniques: QueryDet\citep{yang2022querydet} introduces query-based acceleration for pyramid features, and CEASC\citep{Du2023ceasc} applies context-enhanced sparse convolution for global information capture.
 Although these methods introduce lightweight and decoupled heads that provide certain acceleration benefits, achieving real-time object detection continues to pose a substantial challenge.

+\paragraph{Generative Priors for Visual Perception} Recent diffusion-based models have also shown promise as visual priors beyond image generation.
+For example, text-to-image diffusion models can provide semantic and appearance priors for unsupervised visual object tracking\citep{zhang2026leveraging}.
+Although our work focuses on real-time detection rather than tracking or generation, these studies suggest that high-level semantic priors can complement local discriminative features, which is consistent with our goal of strengthening semantic feature concentration for UAV small-object detection.